GP2code/GP2-AFR-AAC-metaGWAS/README.md

 **Last Updated:** April 2023

 ## Summary
 This is the online repository for the manuscript titled ***"Genome-wide Association Identifies Novel Etiological Insights Associated with Parkinson’s Disease in African and African Admixed Populations"***.
 This study represents the first and largest genome-wide assessment of Parkinson’s disease in the African and African admixed populations.

+### Data Statement
+All data was using release 5 GP2 data (access-controlled via single-sign on on amp-pd.org) and 23andMe GWAS summary statistics (available via collaboration with 23andMe).

 ### Helpful Links
 - BioRxiv pre-print *(in preparation)*